-He forecasts that Sydney will rise between 10% and 14%, while Melbourne’s prices will go up by between 11% and 15%.
-Other cities are also likely to enjoy record price rises in 2020.
-After a prolonged downturn, Christopher is expecting the city of Perth to finally get some upward price movement, due to mining investment recovery, and an improved international outlook.
+He was also right about Perth as he expected the west to finally get some upward price movement due to mining investment recovery.
 He forecasts Perth property prices will lift by between 3% and 6% this year.
 Brisbane is another city that will be assisted by the recovery in mining.
 Christopher believes the Queensland city should record prices rises in the same range as Perth.

-When you’re ready to invest again, Debra suggests being on the lookout for people who proclaim to “find” properties for clients, but who are only really selling properties.
+When you’re ready to make your next purchase, Debra suggests being on the lookout for people who proclaim to “find” properties for clients, but who are only really selling properties.
 “These people are commonly referred to as “spruikers”.
 Usually, the property they recommend will be off the plan, either house and land or recent builds.”

 “Spruikers receive big kickbacks from developers, so the property will be overpriced to cover this cost.
 Spruikers tend to be great at marketing and attract buyers through supposed education or coaching that’s actually more about conditioning people to buy what they want to sell.”